yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 bytestring-builder package provides the necessary missing modules, and otherwise does nothing.

-When Manny wrote his changes to streaming-commons, he added a dependency on bytestring-builder.
+When Emanuel wrote his changes to streaming-commons, he added a dependency on bytestring-builder.
 We then proceeded to test this on multiple versions of GHC via Travis CI and Herbert's [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis).
 Everything